 If you are attracted to someone does that mean you are a hospitality abuser, abusing and romantically neglecting your spouse?
 Not unless you choose to hide the attraction and to act on impulse or in a calculated way to keep your romantic relationship with your primary mate going while misleading them into believing you are not interested in or have never been involved with a paramour on the side of your relationship when you have.

 People who are serial cheaters by nature like lying to their mate.
-They are turned on physically in a sexual and emotional way by the idea of cheating in a way someone not Cluster B who happens to fall in love or into like with a romantic attraction on accident while they are going through the motions of being in a committed relationship to another.
+They are turned on physically sexually and emotionally by the idea of cheating in a way someone not Cluster B who happens to fall in love or into like with a romantic attraction on accident while they are going through the motions of being in a committed relationship to another.

 Someone who does not thrill at the idea of hiding an affair or who strives to untriangulate their affections is not the kind of person who fits the character of a serial cheater — even if they have more than one clandestine interlude.
 How they treat both partners is key to understanding why someone might, for instance, feel compelled to enter into an exit affair.